 Engineers generally treat water through a variety of physical, chemical, and biological methods.
 When first treating raw or polluted water, engineers remove individual dangerous elements from the water through individual unit processes.
 The water can be purified when these processes are linked together, referred to as a treatment train.

 Like physical trains, treatment trains feature a series of connected components or stages that water goes through in order to become pure.
-While there are a myriad of stages and techniques, some of the most popular are sand filtration, membrane-based separation, ion exchange, carbon-based adsorption, and disinfection treatments.
+While there is a myriad of stages and techniques, some of the most popular are sand filtration, membrane-based separation, ion exchange, carbon-based adsorption, and disinfection treatments.

 New disinfection treatments have become increasingly important over the years due to the influx of illnesses caused by waterborne pathogens.
-By adding oxidizing agents to water, civil engineers have uncovered an effective technique which destroys many of these pathogens.
+By adding oxidizing agents to water, civil engineers have uncovered an effective technique that destroys many of these pathogens.

 Formerly, these oxidation agents were chlorine-based, which proved to be both efficient and effective.
 Yet, this method was soon found to be risky in regards to health and safety, as chlorine gas is known to be highly toxic and poses a terrorism threat.
 In addition, the use of chlorine can form carcinogenic disinfection byproducts.
 To solve these problems, engineers have implemented alternative methods for disinfection, some of which include ultraviolet light, ozone, hypochlorite chemicals, chloramines, and hydrogen peroxide.